ntwn/ntwn/README.md

 ### Hi there 👋

-I`m Artem Nahornyi a Python Junior Developer.
+I`m Artem Nahornyi and I study Python.

+I live in Ukraine.<br/>
+Most of the time I'm writing on Python.<br/>
+I love pet-projects.
+They help me grow professionally all my life.<br/>

 ## 📫: Reach me!